golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/providers-filesystem.md

 {% alert level="info" %}

 This example utilized the `golem/examples-outbound:latest` image deployed on one of the nodes in the `testnet`.
-Actual numbers will depend on the node on which you run such a task.
+The directories capacities presented in the output below may be different as they on the node on which you run such a task.

 {% /alert %}